wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 At first, the problem seems straightforward.
 You wait until nine reindeer arrive or three elves arrive, wake Santa, do the work, and repeat.
 It is tempting to think that a few counters or locks are enough to solve it.
 The difficulty is in the interleavings.
 A solution that appears correct when reasoning step by step can fail when operations interleave in unexpected ways.

-Let's now consider three failure scenarios.
+Let’s now consider three failure scenarios that solve the puzzle incorrectly.

 - Santa delivers toys even though fewer than nine reindeer are actually ready.
 - Under a subtle interleaving, Santa ends up doing something impossible in the real world: delivering toys _and_ consulting with elves at the same time.